-3. A model of resource allocation: Basic assumptions.
+A model of resource allocation: Basic assumptions.

 The notion of a social welfare function, so central to the Samuelson theory of public goods, is viewed by many with a good deal of scepticism.
-The scepticism stems partly from the Arrow impossibility theorem (Arrow 1951), partly from the criticism by Buchanan3 and others of the public choice school that the very notion of an aggregate social welfare function is inconsistent with the values of a democratic society.
-The scepticism would seem to apply a fortiori to the notion of a global social welfare function, which, nevertheless, will be used below.
+This stems partly from the Arrow impossibility theorem (Arrow 1951), partly from the criticism by Buchanan3 and others of the public choice school that the very notion of an aggregate social welfare function is inconsistent with the values of a democratic society.
+Although the scepticism would seem to apply a fortiori to the notion of a global social welfare function, it will, nevertheless, be used below.
 I should stress, therefore, that my use of this concept does not in any way deny the force of the Arrow theorem.
-It is not meant to imply the existence of a political system of global preference aggregation, nor that there is a benevolent global planner who manages the world's resources according to his ethical values.
+It is not meant to imply that there exists a political system of global preference aggregation, nor that there is a benevolent global planner who manages the world's resources according to his ethical values.
 The role of the social welfare function in the following is just to help us understand the limited significance of social efficiency or Pareto optimality as the sole guide to rational decisions.
-Thereby it also helps us to understand the dividing line between efficiency criteria on the one hand and ethical judgements on the other.
+Thereby it also helps us to understand the dividing line between efficiency considerations on the one hand and ethical judgements on the other.